Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 WoodsYard

-Classic wine bar vibes abound at WoodsYard, a neighbourhood pizza and small plates spot tucked beside Albert Park Lake.
+Classic wine bar vibes abound at WoodsYard, a neighbourhood pizza and small plate spot beside Albert Park Lake.
 Their naturally fermented sourdough pizzas are wood-fired and topped with local produce like guanciale, chilli, honey, and buffalo mozzarella.
-Small plates are equally impressive—think oysters, kingfish sashimi, anchovy toast with salsa verde and goat’s cheese, and snack-worthy gnocco fritto.
+Small plates are equally impressive — think oysters, kingfish sashimi, anchovy toast with salsa verde and goat’s cheese, and snack-worthy gnocco fritto.
 The drinks list is ever-evolving, featuring natural, biodynamic wines, wild-fermented beers from Hop Nation, and a seriously good dirty martini.

 74 Eastern Road, South Melbourne